GuillaumeBouc/plotting_in_real_plan/README.md

 # plotting_in_real_plan
-A simple grapher in the real plan,
+A simple grapher in the real plan in python with PIL,

 ## support
+- implicit equation
+- parametric equation

+## support also via parameterization
+- one-variable function (from R to R)
 - polar equation
-- parametric equation
-- implicit function